gmkumar2005/daksha-rc-core/Writerside/topics/Why-do-we-need-Daksha-RC.md

 - Unique ID generation

 #### VC Verification
-- Offline verification of Verifiable Credentials: Reference SDK
+- Offline verification of Verifiable Credentials
 - Consent based access: Allows users to grant consent to another system or person to access Verifiable Credentials for transactions or interactions.